Skip to content

 • Private parties: 5–6 weeks.
 Plenty of time without overcommitting too early.

-If you are already past the sweet spot, do not panic — just start today.
+If you are already past the sweet spot, do not panic, just start today.
 Every day you wait from here makes it worse.
 Read our cancellation action plan if you are replacing an act that already dropped out.

 Sources & verification

-[1] GIGXCHANGE Rate Index — booking data and fee premiums.
+[1] GIGXCHANGE Rate Index, booking data and fee premiums.
 [2] GIGXCHANGE Booking Contract Generator.
 [3] UK Events Industry Board.

-Accuracy.
 All claims in this article reflect UK industry practice as of May 2026.
 Lead times and premiums vary by region and demand.
-If any factual claim on this page is outdated, email hello@gigxchange.app and we will update it promptly.
+If any factual claim on this page is outdated, email support@gigxchange.app and we will update it promptly.

 Naumaan